 Note: The Music Education Program is closely aligned with the School of Education and Social Policy teacher education unit.
 Students receive their K-12 certification from the SESP certification office.
 As part of that unit, the program has adopted the Conceptual Framework philosophy, created by the teacher education unit.

 Graduate study in music education offers the flexibility to tailor your studies to your professional interests.
-After completing master’s study, many Northwestern graduates pursue advanced degrees or professional roles in research, conducting, pedagogy, or administration.
+After completing master’s study, many Northwestern graduates pursue advanced degrees or professional roles in research, conducting, or administration.

-The Master of Music in Music Education
+Master of Music: Music Education

 The master’s degree program provides a strong foundation in philosophy, research, and curriculum design.
 In planning an appropriate course of study, students may draw upon the resources of the Bienen School of Music as well as the entire University to meet individual professional interests and needs.
 Competitive applicants will typically receive an offer of scholarship support and/or a graduate work stipend.